Nathanael2409/Nathanael2409/README.md

 ### Hi there 👋

-- 👋 Hello !
-I'm Nathanael from Tgmaster University, a private university in Abidjan.
+- 👋 I'm Nathanael from Tgmaster University, a private university in Abidjan.

 - 👯 I'm a member of the SAYNA community, a digital platform where we have the honor of doing training to deepen our knowledge and get additional certificates.